Bell Beaker culture

-Bell Beaker culture lasted in Britain from c.
-2450 BC, with the appearance of single burial graves, until as late as 1800 BC, but in continental Europe only until 2300 BC, when it was succeeded by the Únětice culture.
+as early as 2300 BCE at others, varying dates depending on the region.
+In Britain, it lasted from c.
+2450 BCE, with the appearance of single burial graves, until as late as 1800 BCE, but in central Europe only until 2300 BCE, when it was succeeded by the Únětice culture.
 The culture was widely dispersed throughout Western Europe, being present in many regions of Iberia and stretching eastward to the Danubian plains, and northward to the islands of Great Britain and Ireland, and was also present in the islands of Sardinia and Sicily and some coastal areas in north-western Africa.
 The Bell Beaker phenomenon shows substantial regional variation, and a study from 2018 found that it was associated with genetically diverse populations.

 In its early phase, the Bell Beaker culture can be seen as the western contemporary of the Corded Ware culture of Central Europe.
-From about 2400 BC the Beaker folk culture expanded eastwards, into the Corded Ware horizon.
+From about 2400 BCE the Beaker folk culture expanded eastwards, into the Corded Ware horizon.
 In parts of Central and Eastern Europe, as far east as Poland, a sequence occurs from Corded Ware to Bell Beaker.
 This period marks a period of cultural contact in Atlantic and Western Europe following a prolonged period of relative isolation during the Neolithic.

 In its mature phase, the Bell Beaker culture is understood as not only a collection of characteristic artefact types, but a complex cultural phenomenon involving metalwork in copper, arsenical bronze and gold, long-distance exchange networks, archery, specific types of ornamentation, and (presumably) shared ideological, cultural and religious ideas, as well as social stratification and the emergence of regional elites.
 A wide range of regional diversity persists within the widespread late Beaker culture, particularly in local burial styles (including incidences of cremation rather than burial), housing styles, economic profile, and local ceramic wares (Begleitkeramik).
 Nonetheless, according to Lemercier (2018) the mature phase of the Beaker culture represents "the appearance of a kind of Bell Beaker civilization of continental scale".